debackerl/pgasus/README.md

 * `eq(city,456)` keeps customers living in city 456.
 * `street,!streetnr` sorts by street name first, then by decreasing street number.
 * `10` limits the result to 10 records.

+#### Formats

+Three build-in data formats can be used to generate the content of the HTTP response:
+* `json` is the only format able to serialize any kind of result from the database.
+* `csv` is UTF-8 encoded, and will not serialize arrays and other composite data types.
+* `bin` is used to return result of a procedure as is.
+Text is UTF-8 encoded.
+Only scalar data types are supported.

+In addition, the configuration file may define several `binary_formats` sections.
+Those are used when format isn't one of the build-in formats.
+Each section must define two fields:
+* `extension` is the format as specified in the requested URL.
+* `mime_type` is the corresponding MIME type to be specified in the HTTP response's header.

 #### Composing requests to procedures